risk mitigation

 News page Hero design process

-We wanted a feeling of rolling/updating news on the News page for trends, so I had a lot of inspiration from Global news and newspaper sites to get the feeling of new stories and a live element.
+I wanted a feeling of rolling/updating news on the News page for trends, so I had a lot of inspiration from Global news and newspaper sites to get the feeling of new stories and a live element.
 This Was fun to think of the UI for, and have it be accessible for readers, but also take the place of a visual hero.

 For the news page - Accessibility was a key thought that was at the forefront of the design process.
 Hero designs can sometimes become a contrast issue and not readable for a user - so we became aware that a few design concepts we had were not WCAG compliant, and we opted for a more readable contrast.